PrincetonUniversity/gpudash/README.md

 #### 1. Create a script to pull data from Prometheus

-The `query_prometheus.sh` Bash script below makes three queries to Prometheus.
+The `query_prometheus.sh` script below makes three queries to Prometheus.
 Old files are removed.
 The `extract.py` Python script is called to extract the data and write columns files.
 The column files are read by `gpudash`.

 ```bash
 $ cat query_prometheus.sh